mebusy/notes/dev_notes/AI_CS188_CPS.md

 #### Consistency of A Single Arc

+The idea of checking single arcs:

+so far we talked about checking an assignment against its neighbors and here we were talking just in this last slide about checking between two unassigned variables.

+what does it mean to check an arc ?  we look at an arc what it means to check it is formally we check whether or not is consistent so we say:

-An arc X → Y is consistent if for every x in the tail (arrow) there is some y in the head which could be assigned without violating a constraint
+An arc X → Y is consistent if for every x in the tail ( not arrow ) there is some y in the head which could be assigned without violating a constraint

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_consistency_of_Arc.png)